frankeyey/Python_email_marketing_Frontend/README.md

-# Python_email_marketing_Frontend
-Frontend script for stc email marketing tool for better visualisation
+# Frontend for Email Marketing